 As change leaders, we support and lead others in moving towards and not away from disruption.
 The most important task for leaders in the face of disruption is mobilizing people in their organizations to be transformation-ready.
 That needs to start with disrupting ourselves.

 Be adaptive, be revolutionary and be an agile learner.

 If we become those three things, it looks like we will be in good company!

-Contact me to learn more about how to get you, your team and your organization out of the twilight zone of the comfort zone.
+Contact me to learn more about how to get you, your team and your organization out of the twilight zone of the discomfort zone.